Charlie-XIAO/Charlie-XIAO.github.io/_projects/ossd-pandas.md

 I have contributed [27 merge pull requests](https://github.com/pandas-dev/pandas/commits?author=Charlie-XIAO) to pandas, and I am currently its [Top #68 contributor](https://github.com/pandas-dev/pandas/graphs/contributors).

+<em>Note that throughout this post, when saying a bug existed in pandas a.b.c, it does
+not take into consideration backporting.
+For instance, "a bug existed in pandas 2.1.3" and "fixed in pandas 2.1.4" only implies that the bug was fixed after the release of pandas 2.1.3, but does not gurantee that one would see the bug with pandas 2.1.3 now since the fix for pandas 2.1.4 may be backported to all 2.1.x.</em>

 ## Code Contributions

 Items in each section are sorted in reverse chronological order by the time of merge.